-Neighborhood Greenways also include treatments to improve crossings, especially at busy intersections.
-Intersection treatments may include high-visibility crosswalk markings, raised crosswalks, or Rectangular Rapid Flashing Beacons to make it easier and safer for people bicycling and walking to cross a busy street.
+Neighborhood Greenway treatments may include traffic calming (like speed cushions), traffic reduction treatments (like partial diverters or turn restrictions), pavement markings and wayfinding signs to designate the route.
+Intersection treatments may include high-visibility crosswalk markings, neighborhood traffic circles, raised crosswalks or Rectangular Rapid Flashing Beacons to make it easier and safer for people bicycling and walking to cross a busy street.